deptofdefense/move.mil/CONTRIBUTING.md

 This script will install the dependencies specified in the project's [Gemfile][gemfile], copy sample configuration files, and create and migrate the application's databases.

-If you are using Postgres.app, after running `bin/setup` once, the script will fail to connect to the database.
-However, it will create the `config/database.yml` file.
-Add `host: localhost` to the `default:` section, then run `bin/setup` again.
+**Note:** If you're using Postgres.app, `bin/setup` may initially fail owing to a database connection problem.
+If this happens, update `config/database.yml` to include `host: localhost` in the `default:` section and re-run `bin/setup`.

 When the setup script has finished, review and update the following files to match your environment: